uabrc/uabrc.github.io/docs/cheaha/slurm/slurm_tutorial.md

 $cd input_files
 ```

 The next step involves generating input files using a pseudo-random text generation script.
 Save the following script as `generate_input.sh` inside the `input_files` folder.
 This script generates five random text files, each containing a different number of randomly selected words.
 The script creates a file with 1 to 10 randomly generated lines, where each line contains 5 to 20 randomly selected words from `/usr/share/dict/words`.
 The output is saved in files named random_file_1.txt, random_file_2.txt, ..., random_file_5.txt, with each file containing a unique, randomly determined number of lines and words per line.
-The input files along with its path are tracked in `file_list.txt`.
 For more details refer to [script concepts](../../workflow_solutions/shell.md#script-concepts) and [bash scripting example](../../cheaha/software/modules.md#best-practice-for-loading-modules).

 ```bash
 #!/bin/bash